Senexis/RDO-GG/docs/faq.md

 If you're reading this page, you're probably looking for an answer to some questions.
 To help get you going and back to Discord, here's a list of frequently asked questions.
 Please note that a [commands guide](./guides/commands) and a [settings guide](./guides/settings) are available, so if you're looking for a list of commands, those are available over there.

 :::info
 Is something missing from this FAQ?
-Let us know in the support server or use `/feedback` in a guild with RDO Compendium.
+Let us know in the support server or use `/feedback` in a server with RDO Compendium.
 :::

 ## General